bogdanvlviv/i-vagrant/README.md

 # i-vagrant
-i-vagrant helps set up a development environment easily.
+i-vagrant helps to set up a (development) environment.

-Try to fork this repository and build i-vagrant for own needs.
+Try to fork this idea and build for own needs.

 ## Getting Started Guide
 Download i-vagrant